Philadelphia Orchestra: 20th century

 In 1936, Eugene Ormandy joined the organization, and jointly held the post of principal conductor with Stokowski until 1938 when he became its sole music director.
 He remained as music director until 1980, after which he became Conductor Laureate.
-Ormandy conducted many of the orchestra's best-known recordings and took the orchestra on its historic 1973 tour of the People's Republic of China, where it was the first Western orchestra to visit that country in many decades.
-The tour was highly successful and it has since returned for three additional successful tours.
+Ormandy conducted many of the orchestra's best-known recordings and took the orchestra on its historic 1973 tour of the People's Republic of China, making it the first Western orchestra to visit the country.
+The tour was highly successful and it has since returned for thirteen additional successful tours.

 Riccardo Muti became principal guest conductor of the orchestra in the 1970s, and assumed the role as Music Director from Ormandy in 1980, serving through 1992.
 His recordings with the orchestra included the symphonies of Ludwig van Beethoven, Johannes Brahms, and Alexander Scriabin, for the EMI and Philips labels.

-Wolfgang Sawallisch succeeded Muti as Music Director from 1993 to 2003.
+Wolfgang Sawallisch succeeded Muti as music director from 1993 to 2003.
 He made a number of recordings with the orchestra of music of Robert Schumann, Richard Strauss and Richard Wagner, among other composers, for the EMI label.
 However, the orchestra lost its recording contract with EMI during this time, which led to a musicians' strike for 64 days in 1996.
 Near the end of Sawallisch's tenure, the orchestra released a self-produced set of recordings of the Schumann symphonies with Sawallisch conducting.
 In 2003, Sawallisch was named Conductor Laureate, and held the title until his death in 2013.

+21st century

 In 2003, Christoph Eschenbach succeeded Sawallisch as music director.
 This appointment was controversial because Eschenbach had not conducted the orchestra in over four years and there was a perceived lack of personal chemistry between him and the musicians prior to the appointment.
 At least one early report tried to downplay this concern.
 The orchestra returned to commercial recordings with Eschenbach, on the Ondine label.
 However, in October 2006, Eschenbach and the orchestra announced the conclusion of his tenure as music director in 2008, for a total of five years, the shortest tenure as music director in the history of the Philadelphia Orchestra, along with Pohlig.

 After Eschenbach's departure, the Philadelphia Orchestra was without a music director for four years.
 In February 2007, Charles Dutoit was appointed chief conductor and artistic adviser for four seasons, starting in the fall of 2008 and running through the 2011–2012 season.
 This move was made to provide an "artistic bridge" while the orchestra searched for its eighth music director.
 According to news articles from August 2007, the orchestra had now devised a search process in which each musician in the orchestra would have a say in the choice of the next Music Director.